xinyad/jekyll-web.io/pages/mydoc/faqs.md

 <div class="faq" onclick="toggleAnswer('answer21')">How to balance the estimated intersection turning movements along the study corridor?</div>
 <div class="answer" id="answer21">
 Manually balancing the estimated intersection turning movements can be time and labor intensive and presents challenge with review and quality control, especially with large project areas.
 It is recommended that count data be adjusted and balanced between upstream and downstream locations using Excel spreadsheets or other tools that can help with review and quality control.
 There are several methods considered for balancing: split the difference between intersections, higher volume distributed to all movements, higher volume distributed to through movements, spreadsheet link volume forcing, and a combination of all or some of the other methods.
 In addition, Synchro can be used as a tool for intersection turning movements balancing, especially along arterial corridors where signal timing and other traffic analyses are being conducted.
-Synchro can display the traffic volume imbalance along a link, which can help expedite the balancing process.<br>
+Synchro can display the traffic volume imbalance along a link, which can help expedite the balancing process.<div style="margin:0.6rem 0"></div>
 As specified in Section 5.8 Quality Assurance of <a href="https://fdotwww.blob.core.windows.net/sitefinity/docs/default-source/planning/systems/systems-management/document-repository/traffic-analysis/traffic-analysis-handbook_05-2021.pdf?sfvrsn=cecdd23b_2" target="_blank">2021 FDOT Traffic Analysis Handbook</a>, a 10% difference between upstream and downstream counts for location with no known traffic sources or sinks (such as driveways or parking garage) is considered acceptable.
 However, some districts have more stringent requirements, such as 7%.
 Please consult with the individual districts to establish the minimum acceptable threshold.
 </div>

 <div class="faq" onclick="toggleAnswer('answer22')">Are there any standards for non-state roads, such as the roadway should be classified as arterial, in order to apply for standard K factors and acceptable range of D factors?</div>
 <div class="answer" id="answer22">
 As stated in <a href="https://xinyadani.github.io/jekyll-web.io/2_5.html" target="_blank">Section 2.5.2.2</a>, a new approach to developing the Standard K Factors considers context classification, area type, and facility type of a roadway segment.
 It is recommended that the selected K Factor for a project fall within the K Factor Range.
 With the new K Factor Range, there could still be cases where the K Factor Range may not directly apply.
 In such cases, short-term traffic counts that include both weekdays and weekends should be collected.
-K Factors should be developed by analyzing the short-term traffic counts and relevant traffic information from FTO, if available.<br>
+K Factors should be developed by analyzing the short-term traffic counts and relevant traffic information from FTO, if available.<div style="margin:0.6rem 0"></div>
 As stated in <a href="https://xinyadani.github.io/jekyll-web.io/2_5.html" target="_blank">Section 2.5.3.2</a>, If traffic counts for the project site are not available, obtain short-term traffic counts to determine hourly traffic volume distribution.
 This will allow the identification of the peak hour of the day and peak direction during the peak hour.
 If no counts are available, the intersecting roadways that are non-state maintained will use the same D-Factor as the project roadway on the state highway system.
 The D-Factors should be checked to see if they are within the allowable range.
 </div>